KnightHacker2000/Pokegram/README.md

 ![like](like.png)

 ### Comment on posts
-Users can add, edit and delete comments on posts, after adding/ editing comments, type enter to save the operation and go back.
+Users can add, edit and delete comments on posts, after adding/ editing comments, press enter to save the operation and go back.

 ![comments](comments.png)